Ivan Toney heading to Saudi Arabia after Brentford accept Al-Ahli bid

 Arsenal’s move for the 35-year-old Cherries captain is a straight switch with no obligation or option to buy.

-Neto’s arrival in north London will pave the way for England goalkeeper Aaron Ramsdale to complete a permanent switch to Southampton.
+Neto’s imminent arrival in north London has allowed England goalkeeper Aaron Ramsdale to complete a permanent switch to Southampton.

-“I think it will be massive,” boss Russell Martin said of Ramsdale’s imminent arrival before Southampton’s Premier League visit to Brentford on Saturday.
+Ramsdale, 26, who played for Bournemouth earlier in his career, has signed a four-year contract at St Mary’s and told the club website: “I’m absolutely delighted.
+The way the manager (Russell Martin) wants to play, the way he was when I spoke to him, he was just full of so much enthusiasm.

-“Some of the guys will be surprised that he is coming but I think it is big.
-He wants to be here.
-I think it will give everyone a lift.
+“I’d never met him before, but he made me feel about eight feet tall, which is just what you want.

 Wolves have signed another England goalkeeper with Sam Johnstone joining from Crystal Palace on a four-year contract, with the 31-year-old costing a reported £10m fee.